Franceschinel History, Family Crest & Coats of Arms

 The surname Franceschinel was first found in Siena where Bartolomeo di Francesco lived in 1349.

-Important Dates for the Franceschinel family
+Early History of the Franceschinel family

 This web page shows only a small excerpt of our Franceschinel research.
 More information is included under the topic Early Franceschinel History in all our PDF Extended History products and printed products wherever possible.